Teams: online classes (Teacher)

 - Choosing ‘Start recording’

 The recording will be saved to SharePoint.
 After the lecture the recording will automatically appear in the tab ‘Posts’.
 If you click on the recording then it will be opened and played in a new browser.
+At the bottom left the expiration date can be changed.
 People who have access to the channel in Teams where the lecture was scheduled, will also have access to the recording.

 Do you want an overview of all the recordings?
 Then in Teams at the top of the window click on ‘Files’, click on the folder ‘Recordings’ and open the folder ‘View Only’.
 This folder contains all the recordings of this channel.
 Students can only view the recordings and cannot download them.